 Making a Christmas garland from fabric is a cool idea.
-Thin strips of different colors of fabric can be stringed up as a garland easily.
+Thin strips of different colors of the fabric can be stringed up as a garland easily.
 There are also other ideas like cutting out trees, triangles, and other shapes out of fabric.
 You can go for no-sew fabric garlands.

 DIY felt garland for Christmas

 Christmas garland from burlap

 Burlap Christmas garlands bestow a rustic feel to your holiday decor.
 You will need a 4-inch wide strip of burlap ribbon.
 Weave a neat line of large running stitches in the center of the strip, fold it up by tightening the stitches.
 You can also braid little pieces of colorful burlap into a garland and decorate light strings.

 Christmas garland from pom-poms

 Bring instant festive charm to your Christmas decor with colorful pom-pom garlands.
 All you need is pompoms, thread and a needle.
 You can pair the pom-poms with beads or straws – there are endless possibilities.

 Ribbon Christmas garlands